jakenguyen0118/mongoose-lab/README.md

 3. Install dependencies.
 4. Fulfill the listed requirements.

-You can test your code by running `nodemon` in the Terminal.
+You can test your code by running `node index.js` in the Terminal.

 Please turn in your submission by the deadline on your cohort calendar.